Understanding Neurodermatitis: The Basics of Atopic Dermatitis

 - JAK inhibitors: Baricitinib, Upadacitinib – new oral therapy option

-"The decision for systemic therapy should always be made in an interdisciplinary manner.
+"The decision for systemic therapy should always be made interdisciplinarily.
 At H4H Naturals, we work closely with dermatologists to find the best possible combination therapy." - H4H Naturals Medical Advisory Team

-The treatment of atopic dermatitis has undergone revolutionary developments in recent years.
-Current research trends show a clear shift toward personalized, sustainable therapeutic approaches.
+The treatment of neurodermatitis has undergone revolutionary developments in recent years.
+Current research trends show a clear movement towards personalized, sustainable therapy approaches.

-Key finding: The most successful neurodermatitis ointment is not the most expensive or strongest, but the one that is individually tailored to the patient's skin type, severity, and life situation.
+Key finding: The most successful neurodermatitis ointment is not the most expensive or strongest, but the one that individually suits the skin condition, severity, and life situation of the patient.

-The combination of evidence-based medicine and natural, sustainable ingredients represents the future of atopic dermatitis treatment.
+The combination of evidence-based medicine and natural, sustainable ingredients represents the future of neurodermatitis treatment.
 Our clinical observations at H4H Naturals show that patients achieve the best long-term results with a holistic approach:

-- Topical basic therapy: Daily application of moisturizing, pH-optimized formulations
+- Topical basic therapy: Daily application of lipid-replenishing, pH-optimized formulations

-- Acute treatment: Targeted use of anti-inflammatory agents during attacks
+- Acute treatment: Targeted application of anti-inflammatory active ingredients during flare-ups

-From my experience as a formulation expert, the most important message is: What helps with atopic dermatitis varies from person to person, but with the right combination of medical expertise, high-quality products, and consistent application, quality of life can be significantly improved.
-An organic calendula ointment with Manuka honey & propolis has proven particularly effective in practice as a vegan care cream for eczema, itching, and dry skin.
+From my experience as a formulation expert, the most important message is: What helps with neurodermatitis varies individually, but with the right combination of medical expertise, high-quality products, and consistent application, the quality of life can be significantly improved.
+A Bio Calendula Ointment with Manuka Honey & Propolis has proven particularly effective in practice as a vegan care cream against eczema, itching, and dry skin.